This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I know if my baby is getting enough breast milk?

 - Your baby has several wet or soiled diapers each day.
 When he is 4 days old, he should have 3 to 4 bowel movements each day.
 He should also have 6 to 8 wet diapers a day.
+His urine should be clear or pale yellow.

 - Your baby is gaining weight.
-Your baby's caregiver will check his weight at each visit to see if he is gaining weight as he should.
+Your baby's healthcare provider will check his weight at each visit to see if he is gaining weight as he should.
 Your baby may lose weight in the first 3 days after birth.
 By 4 to 5 days old, your baby should start gaining weight.

 - Your breasts feel different before and after breastfeeding.
 Your breasts should feel full before breastfeeding your baby and softer after.
 This means that your baby is emptying your breasts during breastfeeding.

-- Your baby feeds 8 or more times each day.
+- Your baby feeds 8 to 12 times each day.
 Your baby may let you know when he is ready to breastfeed.
 He may be wide awake and moving his arms and legs more.
 He may turn his head toward your breast and move his mouth more.
 He may put his hand up to his mouth and suck his fingers or his fist.
 You may need to wake your baby to feed him.

 How can I care for myself while I am breastfeeding?

 - Keep a diary.
 Write down each time you breastfeed your baby and when you pump your breasts.
 Make a note of how much milk you pump out each time.
 You also can write down when your baby has wet or soiled diapers.
-A diary can help you and your caregiver know if your baby is getting enough milk.
+A diary can help you and your healthcare provider know if your baby is getting enough milk.

 Where can I go for support and more information?